-The report was last published in March 2019.
+The previous version of this report was last published in May 2020.

 Detention of asylum seekers

 - Detention of asylum seekers: The practice of the Detention Centre for Foreigners remained unchanged, and it is still safe to claim that Serbian authorities rarely detain asylum seekers.
 Nevertheless, people who may be in need for international protection but are not officially recognised as asylum seekers can be detained under the Foreigners Act during the removal procedure.
 The Ministry of Interior does not publish statistics on detained foreigners nor is it willing to provide this data to CSOs.
 Detained individuals are also not provided any legal assistance in the forcible removal procedure.